JoaoMartins-callmeJohn/construction-phasing-tutorial-docs/index.md

 2. This tutorial will focus on building a [Viewer Extension](https://forge.autodesk.com/en/docs/viewer/v7/developers_guide/viewer_basics/extensions/), not the whole app.
 If you don't have an app, you can take advantage of [Simple Viewer](https://forge-tutorials.autodesk.io/tutorials/simple-viewer/) or [Hubs Browser](https://forge-tutorials.autodesk.io/tutorials/hubs-browser/) in either Node.js or .NET.

-3. To build this extension, we'll take advantage of the [Basic Extension](https://forge-tutorials.autodesk.io/tutorials/dashboard/basic) from [Forge tutorial](https://forge-tutorials.autodesk.io).
+3. To build this extension, we'll take advantage of the [Basic Extension](https://forge-tutorials.autodesk.io/tutorials/dashboard/basic) from [Forge tutorial](https://forge-tutorials.autodesk.io), but you don't need to go there, we'll provide the `BaseExtension.js` file as part of this tutorial.

 4. If you don't have a model for testing, feel free to grab one of our [sample files](https://knowledge.autodesk.com/support/revit/getting-started/caas/CloudHelp/cloudhelp/2022/ENU/Revit-GetStarted/files/GUID-7B9C7A69-1083-406D-A01F-53D405C167F3-htm.html) (we strongly recomend a Revit sample).